rust-lang/book/src/ch10-02-traits.md

 avoid heap allocations.
 Try implementing these alternate solutions on your own!
-If you get stuck with errors having to do with lifetimes, keep reading: the “Validating References with Lifetimes” section coming up will explain, but lifetimes aren't required to solve these challenges.
+If you get stuck with errors having to do with lifetimes, keep reading: the “Validating References with Lifetimes” section coming up will explain, but lifetimes aren’t required to solve these challenges.

 ### Using Trait Bounds to Conditionally Implement Methods